Davos: China's Xi Jinping warns against 'hegemony and bullying' | DW | 17.01.2022

 The document cited cybersecurity and space congestion as new emerging risks, adding to existing challenges posed by climate change and the coronavirus pandemic.

-Apart from Xi, Indian Prime Minister Narendra Modi and Secretary-General Antonio Guterres were due to speak on the first day.
+Apart from Xi, Indian Prime Minister Narendra Modi and Secretary-General Antonio Guterres were scheduled to speak on the first day.

 Meanwhile, White House medical adviser Anthony Fauci will take part in a panel on the way forward with the coronavirus pandemic.